Francis Carsten

-Francis Ludwig Carsten (25 June 1911 – June 1998) was a British historian of Germany.
+Francis Ludwig Carsten (25 June 1911 – 23 June 1998) was a German-born British historian of Central Europe.
 He was described by Peter Wende as "the doyen of British historians working on Germany".
-He was the father of British sociologist Janet Carsten.
+He was the father of British social anthropologist Janet Carsten.

 Background

 Carsten was born on 25 June 1911 in Berlin to a family with strong identification with the German culture.
 His father Paul Carsten was an eye specialist and a professor at Berlin's Friedrich Wilhelm University (called Humboldt University after 1945).
 His mother was part of well-connected Jewish-German upper-middle-class family of Austrian origin.
-Carsten and his brother grew up unaware of their Jewish background.
 The Carsten family owned a clothing house called Die Goldene 110.

 He took law at the University of Geneva in 1929 and passed his Referendar examination in 1933.
 He had been a member of the Sozialistischer Schülerbund, a youth organization of the Communist Party.
 He was active in the late 1920s and early 1930s.
 He later became critical of the organization, particularly its "Social Fascist" strategy.
 He became involved in an underground organization called Neu Beginnen, which infiltrated the SPD and KPD.

 Immigration

 Immediately after Adolf Hitler's seizure of power in January 1933, Nazi Germany adopted and radicalized discriminatory policies against Jews.
 Carsten fled Germany after he was tipped off that the Gestapo was after him.
 He first settled in Amsterdam and stayed there for three years.
 His works during this period included a research on early Prussian history.
 This was undertaken for the International Institute for Social History, where he maintained close contact with the sociologist Norbert Elias.
-He then moved to Britain in 1939, after he was offered a fellowship at Wadham College, Oxford.
+He then moved to Britain in 1939, where he was offered a fellowship at Wadham College, Oxford.
 He stayed with Austen Harry Albu, who – together with his wife – had been helping German emigres.
 Carsten became a British citizen in 1946.

 Later, Carsten was part of the group of German immigrants who were recruited by the British government to assist in its preparations for the occupation of Germany.
 He worked for the British Political Warfare Executive, giving political advice being enemy aliens.
 During this period, he completed the Basic German Handbook, which compiled factual information about German political, legal, and educational systems as well as the background on the Nazi political organization.
 Like other German emigres, Carsten saw himself as a mediator and bridge between British and German cultures.